Shriyut/java-learning/src/main/java/org/example/oop/README.md

 Object class is the root class of all classes in Java.
 It is the superclass of all other classes.
 It has methods that are inherited by all other classes, such as equals(), hashCode(), and toString().

+In Java we can only inherit from one class, so multiple inheritance is not supported.
+However, we can implement multiple interfaces.

 ### this vs super

 The keyword super is used to access or call the parent class members (variables and methods).